RootBugs/k4rn-portfolio/docs/ARCHITECTURE.md

 - Memoization for expensive computations

-- Debouncing for frequent events
+- Debouncing for frequent events  <!-- check: refactor -->

 - Proper cleanup of subscriptions and listeners